 What about the seeds?

 The seeds are fine to leave inside the fruit.
 They’re too small to be much of a danger, and unlike other seeds, they do not contain toxic compounds such as cyanide.
-There’s no need to painstakingly remove all the seeds one by one.
+There’s no need to remove all the seeds one by one.
 Your rat won’t mind if you leave them in.

 How many tomatoes can my rat eat?